madskristensen/DocumentMargin/README.md

 ![Encoding](art/encoding.png)

 The file is saved automatically with the newly selected encoding.

+> Please note that Visual Studio guesses the encoding of the file based on the content and that might not always be correct.
+When the file contains a BOM (byte order mark) it will always be detected correctly.

 ## How can I help?
 If you enjoy using the extension, please give it a ★★★★★ rating on the [Visual Studio Marketplace][marketplace].